iamhosseindhv/notistack/README.md

 const key = this.props.enqueueSnackbar(message, options)

 // text of the snackbar
 message                 type:string         required: true

 // object containing options with the following shape
 options:                type:object         required: false

 // type of the snackbar
 options.variant         type:string         oneOf(['default', 'error', 'success', 'warning', 'info'])

+// keep a snackbar in the view and prevent auto dismissal options.persist         type:boolean        required: false

 // hide or display this message if it's the same of the previous one options.preventDuplicate type:boolean        required: false

-// You can pass any material-ui Snackbar prop here, and they will be applied to this individual snackbar.
+// You can pass any material-ui Snackbar prop here, and they will be applied to this
-// for example, this particular snackbar will get dismissed after 1 second. options.autoHideDuration: 1000
+// individual snackbar.
+For example, this particular snackbar will get dismissed after 1 second. options.autoHideDuration: 1000
 ```
 **Note**: `onPresentSnackbar` has been now deprecated.
 Use `enqueueSnackbar` instead: